I'll admit that I've eaten some pretty strange foods in my life, but nothing like this!

 Mix the ingredients together, apply to oven spills, and let sit for 20 to 30 minutes.
 Scrub with an abrasive nylon-backed sponge and rinse well.

-3/4 cup baking soda
+Easy Scrub 3/4 cup baking soda 1/4 cup borax dishwashing liquid

 Combine the baking soda and borax.
 Mix in enough dishwashing liquid to make a smooth paste.
 If you prefer a pleasant smell, add 1/4 teaspoon lemon juice to the paste.

-1/4 cup dishwashing liquid
+Jewelry Cleaner 1/4 cup ammonia 1/4 cup dishwashing liquid 3/4 cup water

 Mix all the ingredients well, then soak your jewelry in the solution for a few minutes.
 Clean around the stones and designs with a soft-bristle toothbrush.
 Buff dry.
 (Caution: Don't use this with gold-plated jewelry; with soft stones such as pearls, opals, or jade; or with costume jewelry, because it could ruin the plastics or loosen the glue.)